 - Graduates will be effective communicators.

-In support of the three Program Educational Objectives, the Chemical Engineering Program has adopted the eleven Student Outcomes established in ABET Criteria 3, (a)-(k), listed below.
+In support of the three Program Educational Objectives, the Chemical Engineering Program has adopted the seven Student Outcomes established in ABET Criteria 3, (1)-(7), listed below.

 Students shall demonstrate: